s0kil/moltin-shopkit-nano/README.md

 # Moltin Shopkit Femto
-A femto(micro) re-build of Moltin Shopkit for those targeting emerging countries.
+A lightweight re-build of Moltin Shopkit for those targeting emerging countries.

 # WIP